Ali-Akbar Mousavi Khoeini: Biography

 Mousavi Khoeini started his political career as an activist in the Islamic Students Association of Khajeh Nasir University.
 Students in "Islamic Associations" are the biggest pro-democracy student group in the universities in Iran.
 He was later elected to be a member of Adver Tahkim Vahdat, a representative body of Islamic Students Associations in Iran.

-In 1999, Mousavi Khoeini was elected to the Majlis of Iran (Iranian Parliament) from the district of Tehran.
-He along with Fatemeh Haghighatjoo, Ali Tajernia and others started the student faction in the parliament.
-They followed up with the demands of student activists within the parliament and initiated a sit-in in the parliament in support of jailed students, which resulted in many of them getting freed by the regime.
+In 1999, Mousavi Khomeini was elected to the Majlis of Iran (Iranian Parliament) from the district of Tehran.
+He and Fatemeh Haghighatjoo, Ali Tajernia and others started the student faction in the parliament.
+They followed up with the demands of student activists within the parliament.
+They initiated a sit-in in the parliament to support jailed students, which resulted in many of them getting freed by the regime.

-Mousavi Khoeini also helped form a committee in the parliament to visit the prisons and report on the condition of the imprisoned activists.
-He was able to uncover a number of secret facilities that were used to keep the political activists in very poor conditions.
-Additionally, he tried to provide ways of financial support for families of imprisoned political activists.
+Mousavi Khomeini also helped form a committee in the parliament to visit the prisons and report on the condition of the imprisoned activists.
+He uncovered several secret facilities that were used to keep the political activists in very poor conditions.
+Additionally, he tried to provide ways of financial support for the families of imprisoned political activists.

-For the first time in the history of the Islamic Republic, Mousavi Khoeini pressed the Majles Khobregan (the body which selects the supreme leader for a lifetime) to produce a report on the performance of the supreme leader.
+For the first time in the history of the Islamic Republic, Mousavi Khomeini pressed the Majles Khobregan (the body which selects the supreme leader for a lifetime) to produce a report on the performance of the supreme leader.

-Mousavi Khoeini also founded Sazeman-e Danesh Amokhtegan-e Iran (Iran Students Alumni Organization) to defend the human rights of students, women, prisoners, and minorities.
+Mousavi Khomeini also founded Sazeman-e Danesh Amokhtegan-e Iran (Iran Students Alumni Organization) to defend the human rights of students, women, prisoners, and minorities.
 This led to his involvement with the demonstration of women in June 2006 in support of women's rights in Iran.
 He was arrested during this protest on June 12, 2006, in Haft-e Tir Square in Tehran and was put in solitary confinement.
 He was released on bail on October 22, 2006, in part due to the efforts of Akbar Ganji, the well known Iranian political activist recently released from jail, who launched a mass-hunger strike campaign to free Mosavi from jail.